-The level 2 permanent control is performed by an independent team attached to the Deputy CEO in charge of the General Secretary, Risk and Compliance functions on the following areas:
+The level 2 permanent control is performed by an independent team attached to the Deputy CEO in charge of the General Secretary, Risk and Compliance functions on the following

-- Finance, where the level 2 permanent control mission focuses on the quality of accounting, regulatory and financial information, taxation except the prevention of risks - Compliance where the Level 2 control mission focuses on non-compliance risks grouped into two broad categories: - Financial security: customer knowledge the fight against money laundering and the financing of terrorism; compliance with rules on international sanctions and embargoes, including declarations of suspicion to the referring authorities when necessary - Other regulatory risks: client protection; integrity of financial markets; fight against corruption; ethics and conduct; compliance with international tax regulations based on knowledge of clients' tax profiles; protection of personal data; corporate social responsibility. - Risks where the level 2 control mission focuses on operational risks, including the risks specific to the various businesses: operational risks related to the Sourcing, Communication, HR, Real Estate, IS/ISS processes or operational risk related to credit, market and liquidity risks.
+- Finance, where the level 2 permanent control mission focuses on the quality of accounting, regulatory and financial information, taxation except the prevention of risks related to certain tax transparency obligations. - Compliance where the Level 2 control mission focuses on non-compliance risks grouped into two broad categories: - Financial security: customer knowledge the fight against money laundering and the financing of terrorism; compliance with rules on international sanctions and embargoes, including declarations of suspicion to the referring authorities when necessary - Other regulatory risks: client protection; integrity of financial markets; fight against corruption; ethics and conduct; compliance with international tax regulations based on knowledge of clients' tax profiles; protection of personal data; corporate social responsibility and certain tax transparency obligations.

+Risks where the level 2 control mission focuses on operational risks, including the risks specific to the various businesses: operational risks related to the Sourcing, Communication, HR, Real Estate, IS/ISS processes or operational risk related to credit, market and liquidity risks.